ncsa/Delta_doc/docs/source/prog_env/index.rst

 See also: https://developer.nvidia.com/hpc-sdk

-HIP/ROCm
+HIP/ROCm (AMD MI100)
 -------------------------

 To access the development environment for the gpuMI100x8 partition, start a job on the node with srun or sbatch.

 Next, set your PATH to prefix /opt/rocm/bin where the HIP and ROCm tools are installed.

-A sample batch script to obtain an xterm is shown below along with setting the path on the compute node.
+A sample batch script to obtain an xterm (interactive xterm batch script for Slurm) is shown below:

-| **interactive xterm batch script for slurm:**
 .. code-block::

    #!/bin/bash -x